linode/docs/docs/guides/development/version-control/using-gitlab-runners-with-linode-object-storage/index.md

 With this, your GitLab instance has a GitLab Runner setup ready to handle your CI/CD workloads.
 Whether you just need a basic runner or you intend to use autoscaling and S3 cache storage, this guide has the steps you need.

-Be sure to refer to the GitLab resources provided throughout this tutorial, as well as the GitLab documentation linked at the end of this tutorial.
+Be sure to refer to the GitLab resources provided throughout this guide, as well as the GitLab documentation linked at the end of this guide.
 GitLab has much more when it comes to working out the exact setup you need, with pipeline and runner features to fit your process.
 So keep learning and building on the infrastructure and configuration options this guide has walked you through.